influxdata/docs-v2/content/influxdb/cloud/query-data/influxql.md

 ## Query a mapped bucket with InfluxQL

 The [InfluxDB 1.x compatibility API](/influxdb/cloud/reference/api/influxdb-1x/) supports
-all InfluxDB 1.x client libraries and integrations in InfluxDB Cloud and InfluxDB OSS 2.0.
+all InfluxDB 1.x client libraries and integrations in InfluxDB Cloud.

 To query a mapped bucket with InfluxQL, use the [`/query` 1.x compatibility endpoint](/influxdb/cloud/reference/api/influxdb-1x/query/).
 Include the following in your request: